andypotatohy/roast/README.md

 modeled by default as small disc electrodes.
 You can pick any electrode from the 10/20, 10/10, 10/05, BioSemi-256, or EGI HCGSN-256 EEG system.
-You can find all the info on electrodes (names, locations, coordinates) in the Microsoft Excel file `capInfo.xls` under the root directory of ROAST.
+You can find all the info on electrodes (names, locations, coordinates) in the Microsoft Excel file `capInfo.xlsx` under the root directory of ROAST.
 Note the unit of the injected current is milliampere (mA).
 Make sure they sum up to 0.

 #### Example 4